Welcome to our Coleman Montana 8 Person Tent review!

 Or creating another argument with your friends—you’ve settled the tent debate, but now who picks the movie?

-A feature that sets the Coleman Montana 8 apart from other simple tents is the hinged door.
 Rather than zipping yourself in and out all the time, you can swing the hinged door open and bound out into the wilderness with vigor.

 This makes carrying small children and small animals out of the tent much easier.
 It also adds a homey feel to your tent—after a long day of outdoor activities, you get to swing your door open, kick off your shoes and dive right into bed.